cran/janitor/README.md

 **janitor** has simple functions for examining and cleaning dirty data.
 It was built with beginning and intermediate R users in mind and is optimized for user-friendliness.
-Advanced R users can already do everything covered here, but with janitor they can do it faster and save their thinking for the fun stuff.
+Advanced R users can perform many of these tasks already, but with janitor they can do it faster and save their thinking for the fun stuff.

 The main janitor functions: